-- Maintain good personal hygiene.
-Wash your hands frequently with soap and water.
-Carry hand sanitiser for use when soap and water are not readily available.
-Some authorities are advising hand sanitisers containing 60-85% alcohol.
-Avoid touching your face.
+- Wash your hands frequently with soap and water.
+Use alcohol-based hand sanitiser when soap and water are not readily available.

-In some locations, authorities are requiring people to wear a mask when in public places.
+In some locations, authorities are requiring or recommend everyone to wear a mask when in public places.
 You must comply with any official directives.

 Environmental measures aim at reducing transmission of infection and include the routine cleaning of frequently used surfaces and objects; minimising shared objects; and good ventilation.
 Frequently touched surfaces and objects should be washed with water and detergent, followed by a dilute household bleach solution.
 These objects /surfaces may include desks, phones, keyboards, doorknobs and toilets.
 Laundry should be washed according to detergent manufacturer’s instructions at the warmest specified temperature.
 Shared objects should be kept to a minimum including such things as drinking glasses, eating utensils, towels and linen.
 Good air ventilation is important in rooms where people gather regularly.

 Safe Work Australia COVID-19 Information for Workplaces - Cleaning